j-geuter/DDEQs/README.md

 # Distributional Deep Equilibrium Models
 Welcome to the DDEQ repository!
+This is the official repository for the paper ["DDEQs: Distributional Deep Equilibrium Models through Wasserstein Gradient Flows"](https://arxiv.org/abs/2503.01140) (AISTATS 2025).

 ## Installation
 To install the necessary dependencies, run: